Serkora/Coursera_Cleaning_Data1/README.md

     	as they correspond to mean and standard deviation values.

     	The following steps have been done:
-        	1. Read in all separate files for measurements, activities, labels and volunteer subjects for both test and train sets
+        	1. Read in all separate files for measurements, activities, labels and volunteer subjects for both the test and train sets
         	2. Combine and label measurements, activities and volunteer subject IDs into two data frames: for test and train data
         	3. Add column to denote whether the data is test or train.